 5. Connecting AI engines to WordPress

-In 2026, the technscape for automation involves:
+In 2026, the technical stack for automation often involves:

 - Headless WordPress: Using WordPress as a content hub (via GraphQL) and pushing content to multiple frontends.